Uchiha-Monroe/DEC-Transformer/README.md

 # DEC-Transformer
-- This project is a code implementation of the paper "DEC-Transformer: Deep Embedded Clustering with Transformer on Chinese Long Text", which is being submitted to the journal Pattern Analysis and Applications.
+- This project is a code implementation of the paper "DEC-Transformer: Deep Embedded Clustering with Transformer on Chinese Long Text", which is accepted by the journal *Pattern Analysis and Applications*.
 - The project includes a number of research experiments covered in the thesis, some of the intermediate files cannot be uploaded due to the large space taken by the platform.
 The project is still in a state of follow-up, and further code and important experimental results may be added in the future.
 - This project uses an open source pre-trained language model, for which we are grateful for the work carried out at： https://github.com/ymcui/Chinese-PreTrained-XLNet